 The trip will be confirmed ON or OFF 3 months in advance, at which time we recommend booking your flights.
 We are happy to assist you to find the most suitable flights.

-Can my trip differ from the dates advertised?
+Can my surf coaching trip differ from the scheduled dates?

 Can I book out the entire trip for me and my friends or family?

 Yes, providing there are not already any bookings for the trip in question.
 Please contact us as soon as possible for the best chance of having the boat to yourselves.